Sigmmma/c20/src/content/h3/h3-ek/readme.md

 ## December 2022
 * AI objectives crash fix
 * Unused fields removed from [scenario](~) and [globals](~) tags
+* The Sapien/Standalone debug menu is properly scaled for the window size.

 ## September 2022
 {% alert %}